|Premier League Management Record|

 The ex-Chelsea defender was at the Boleyn Ground until the 2009/10 season before returning to the Premier League coaching set-up as Kenny Dalglish’s right-hand man at Liverpool in January 2011.
 The Reds won the League Cup in 2012, but he was handed the top job at West Brom before the start of the 2012/13 campaign.

 Under Clarke’s tutelage, the Baggies earned a club record amount of victories in a Premier League season on their way to a top half finish.
+Clarke was relieved of his duties in December 2013 with the Baggies 16th in the table.

 St. Mirren: 1981-87